Anarcho-Coder/transpride-color-switcher/Readme.md

 }

-The script can then be run e.g. below, and will use the hex colors supplied within the brackets;
+The script can then be run e.g. below, and will use the hex colors supplied within the brackets; Some colors will not show up on twitch, as dark colors are clipped to more colorful versions of that color.

 ---------------------------------------
 $ node index.js --scheme="grey"
 ---------------------------------------
-List of current schemes, trans is the default
+List of current schemes, trans pride flag is the default
-- trans
 - rainbow
 - grey
 - ukraine
-- sa
+- sa (south africa)
 - kkona

-Some colors will not show up on twitch, as dark colors are clipped to more colorful versions of that color.
-If you do not have Twitch Prime or Turbo, you will need to use color names such as the following standard user colors below.
+If you do not have Twitch Prime or Turbo, you will need to use color names in the place of hex values such as the following standard user colors below.

 - Blue
 - BlueViolet
 - CadetBlue
-- Chocolate #c96b28
+- Chocolate (#c96b28)
-- Coral #ff7f4e
+- Coral (#ff7f4e)
-- DodgerBlue #359bf1
+- DodgerBlue (#359bf1)
-- Firebrick #b22222
+- Firebrick (#b22222)
 - GoldenRod
 - Green
-- HotPink #ff69b4
+- HotPink (#ff69b4)
-- OrangeRed #ff581b
+- OrangeRed (#ff581b)
 - Red
 - SeaGreen
-- SpringGreen #00ff7f
+- SpringGreen (#00ff7f)
-- YellowGreen #b5ff00
+- YellowGreen (#b5ff00)

 Adding your own channel
 -----------------------------------------------------